riaandeventer/garden_path/README.md

 **If you have used Docker Playground for Copying Files and Publishing the site to Docker Hub** then you can just continue with the following commands:

 ```
->docker run --publish 8000:8000 [docker hub username without square brackets]/politician-site
+>docker run [docker hub username without square brackets]/garden_path
 ```
 Docker on the VM will download your image from Docker Hub and do all the relevant preparations and installation to make your app work.

-When the run command is done, you should see a button with the number “8000” next to “OPEN PORT” at the top of the webpage.
-Click on it to visit that VM’s exposed port 8000.
-You should see your website now running completely on its own in the world wide web.

-### 3. Sphinx Documentation

-For further documentation on the python modules, visit [Sphinx Documentation](./docs/_build/html/index.html).
+The program should run in the terminal.

-### 4. Authors
+### 3. Authors

 Riaan Deventer  - [@riaandeventer](https://twitter.com/riaandeventer)